Parenting Adopted Children with Challenging Behavior

 Sometimes adopted children will have experienced abuse, neglect, trauma, or prenatal exposure to alcohol or drugs, which can influence how a child behaves.
 Adoptive parents are faced with learning what causes their child to behave the way she does and what they can do to help her cope.

 It’s useful to note that the trauma a child experiences before joining your home can also show up in school.
-We have resources to support adoptive parents whose children are also having School Issues.
+We have resources to support adoptive parents whose children also have School Issues.

 Creating a Family has many resources on Parenting Adopted Children with Challenging Behavior.
 Here are a few of our most recent we think you will find particularly helpful:

-- Understanding Psychotropic Medications (1 hr. podcast w/ expert)
+- Helping Autistic Kids Shine (1 hr. podcast w/ expert)

-- Therapeutic Parenting: Strategies and Solutions (1 hr. podcast w/ expert)
+- How to Raise an Intense Child (1 hr. podcast w/ expert)

 - Suggested Books on Parenting & Child Development and ADHD & Learning Differences for Adoptive Parents